Advanced Placement: Exam subsidies

+For student of financial needs, College Board offers a fee reduction of $37 per AP exam and schools are expected to forgo a $9 rebate for the student.
+This results in a cost of $53 for US students and $83 for international students.

-Recognizing that the cost could be an impediment to students of limited means, a number of states and municipalities independent of the College Board have partially or fully subsidized the cost.
+However, recognizing that the cost could be an impediment to students of limited means, a number of states and municipalities independent of the College Board have partially or fully subsidized the cost.
 The state of Florida reimburses school districts for the exam costs of students enrolled in Advanced Placement courses.
-The Los Angeles Unified School District, the Montebello Unified School District, the Hawaii Department of Education, New York City Department of Education, and the state of Indiana subsidize Examination fees in subjects of math, science, and English, and the Edmonds School District in suburban Seattle currently subsidizes Advanced Placement fees of students who enroll in the free school lunch program.
+The Los Angeles Unified School District, the Montebello Unified School District in California, the Hawaii Department of Education, New York City Department of Education, and the state of Indiana subsidize Examination fees in subjects of math, science, and English, and the Edmonds School District in suburban Seattle currently subsidizes Advanced Placement fees of students who enroll in the free school lunch program.
 Some school districts, such as Fairfax County Public Schools, will fully cover the cost of a limited number of exams, after which point the student must pay.
 In addition, some school districts offer free tests to all students enrolled in any Advanced Placement class.

 Courses

+Current subjects

-There are currently 37 courses and exams available through the AP Program.
+There are currently 40 courses and exams available through the AP Program.